Conway Cabal: Conway's letter

-General William Alexander (Lord Stirling) received a letter from Gates' adjutant, James Wilkinson, that contained this quotation.
-He forwarded the letter to Washington, who received it on November 8, 1777.
+General William Alexander (Lord Stirling) learned of this quotation in a drunken revelation by Gates' adjutant, James Wilkinson.
+Alexander forwarded the quote in a letter to Washington, who received it on November 8, 1777.
 This led Washington to consider the possibility that his subordinates were scheming behind his back to replace him.
 He was already aware that Gates in particular was politically well-connected and popular due to his success at Saratoga.

 Washington wrote Conway a brief letter: "Sir, a letter which I received last Night contained the following paragraph.
 In a letter from Genl Conway to Genl Gates he says", and then quotes the above passage.
 Conway immediately acknowledged having written to Gates, but denied having written the quoted passage.
 Conway also again criticized Washington in this letter, writing that "although your advice in council is commonly sound and proper, you have often been influenc'd by men who Were not equal to you in point of experience, Knowledge, or judgement."
 Washington never saw the actual letter Conway sent to Gates.
 Henry Laurens did however, and sent Washington an excerpt: "What pity there is but one General Gates! but the more I see of this Army the less I think it fit for general Action under its actual Chiefs [...]
 I speak [to] you sincerely & wish I could serve under you."

 General Mifflin, a man Washington also distrusted, and to whom Conway had also expressed concerns over the army's leadership, informed Gates of what had transpired.
 Gates wrote a letter to Washington complaining that "[t]hese letters have been stealingly copied" by persons unknown to him, and that he was sending the letter to Laurens, not Washington.
 This attitude did nothing to placate Washington, and his relationship with Gates deteriorated.

 Board of War

 Washington had suggested the creation of a Board of War to supply the army and requested that he be able to appoint an experienced foreign officer to serve as Inspector General.
 Mifflin and Lee turned the suggestion into a program which would make the Board of War into the top military authority, with the Inspector General supervising Washington and reporting directly to the Board of War.
 The two managed to get this plan through Congress.
-From Conway's letter Washington assumed that he and Mifflin were close.
+From Conway's letter, Washington assumed that he and Mifflin were close.
 In mid-November, Congress decided to appoint Mifflin and Gates to the Board of War.
 Conway's letter of resignation was referred to the board, which rejected it.